Last Updated: August 2025

 EDUCATION

-2022 PhD, Philosophy, Queen’s University, (Kingston, ON)
+2022 Ph.D., Philosophy, Queen’s University, (Kingston, ON).

-Dissertation: Decreation for the Anthropocene
+Dissertation: Decreation for the Anthropocene.

-Committee: Mick Smith (Chair), Lisa Guenther, Jacqueline Davies (Queen’s).
+Committee: Mick Smith (Chair), Lisa Guenther, Jacqueline Davies (Queen’s), Internal External: Molly Wallace (Queen’s), External Reviewer: Stephen Plant (Cambridge).

-2020 Visiting Student Fellowship, Cambridge University, Emmanuel College,
+2020 Visiting Graduate Student Fellowship, Cambridge University, Emmanuel College, Cambridge, UK (Simone Kotva).

 2017 Master of Arts, Center for the Study of Theory and Criticism, Western University (London, ON).

-Dissertation: The Tapestry of Memory
+Dissertation: The Tapestry of Memory.

 Committee: Antonio Calcagno (Chair), Jan Plug, Claudia Clausius, Helen Fielding.